brendancooley/tpsp/tpsp.md

 \end{equation}
 and $X_{ij}(h(\bm{\tau}))$ are country $i$'s imports from country $j$.^[This object does not correspond empirically to governments' factual tariff revenues, as $\tau_{ij}$ incorporates a larger set of trade policy distortions than tariffs alone.
 Yet, non-tariff barriers to trade also generate rents that do not accrue directly to the government's accounts (see, for example, @Anderson1992 for the case of quotas).
 This revenue function is designed to capture this broader set of rents.]
 When $v_i$ is close to one, small policy distortions are sufficient to generate revenue for the government.
 Conversely when $v_i$ is high, the government must erect large barriers to trade before revenues begin entering government coffers and returning to the pockets of the consumer.
 Because consumers' consumption possibilities depend on revenue generation, increasing $v_i$ induces governments' to become more protectionist.
 This formulation provides substantial flexibility in rationalizing various levels of protectionism, while avoiding assuming specific political economic motivations for its genesis.
 From the perspective of the consumers, rents extracted from imports are valued equally, regardless of their source.
 Ex ante, governments are not discriminatory in their trade policy preferences.
 Optimal policies for government $i$ maximize $V_i \left( h(\bm{\tau}_i; \bm{\tau}_{-i}); v_i \right)$.

 These optimal policies impose externalities on other governments.
 By controlling the degree of market access afforded to foreign producers, trade policies affect the wages of foreign workers and the welfare of the governments that represent them.
 They also partially determine trade flows, which affect other governments' ability to collect rents.
-In this sense, protectionism is "beggar they neighbor."
+In this sense, protectionism is "beggar thy neighbor."
 Governments' joint policy proposals are denoted $\tilde{\bm{\tau}}$.

 Wars are fought in order to impose free trade abroad.
 After observing policy proposals, governments decide whether or not to launch wars against one another.
 Wars are offensive and *directed*.
 If government $j$ decides to launch a war against $i$ it pays a dyad-specific cost, $c_{ji}$, and imposes free trade on the target.
 These war costs are modeled as realizations of a random variable from a known family of distributions and are held as private information to the prospective attacker.
 The shape of these distributions is affected by the governments' relative power resources, denoted $\frac{M_j}{M_i}$, as well as the geographic distance between them, $W_{ji}$.
 These inverse value of these costs are distributed with c.d.f. $F_{ji}$ which is described in more detail below.
 I normalize the cost of defending against aggression to zero.

 If $i$ is not attacked by any other government its announced policies are implemented.
 Otherwise, free trade is imposed, setting $\bm{\tau}_i = \left( 1, \dots, 1 \right) = \bm{1}_i$.
 Substituting these policies into $j$'s utility function gives $V_j(\bm{1}_i; \tilde{\bm{\tau}}_{-i})$ as $j$'s *conquest value* vis-à-vis $i$.
 Note that I prohibit governments from imposing discriminatory policies on conquered states.
 Substantively, this assumption reflects the difficulty in enforcing sub-optimal policies on prospective client states, relative to reorienting their political institutions to favor free trade.
 This also ensures that the benefits of conquest are public.
 However, it does not guarantee non-discrimination in times of peace.
-Governments that pose most credible threat of conquest can extract larger policy concessions from their targets in the form of directed trade liberalization.
+Governments that pose the most credible threat of conquest can extract larger policy concessions from their targets in the form of directed trade liberalization.

 Government $j$ therefore prefers not to attack $i$ so long as
 \begin{align*}